"This tricky little dustbowl contains quite a few nice secrets."

-Phnom Penh, the capital of Cambodia, has recently seen a boom in it’s food scene.
-Obviously the street and local food has always been there, but even on that front new chefs are pushing boundaries in their traditional food and coming up with some pretty exciting outcomes.
-That and the swathe of new international restaurants popping up like choice weeds all over the town, mean that for an ex-pat or food-addicted tourist, things are getting better.
+Phnom Penh, the capital of Cambodia, has recently seen a boom in its food scene.
+Naturally, the street and local food have always been there, but even on that front new chefs are pushing boundaries in their traditional food and coming up with some pretty exciting outcomes.
+That and the swathe of new international restaurants popping up like choice weeds all over the town mean that for an ex-pat or food-addicted tourist, things are getting better.

-Here is our list of the best restaraunts and bars in Phnom Penh.
+Here is our list of the best restaurants and bars in Phnom Penh.

 Places to eat